getsolus/solus-site.github.io/content/blog/2016/12/2016-12-01-solus-is-unixsticker-december-beneficiary/index.md

 a portion of the proceeds goes to the respective project.

 Additionally, each month Unixstickers chooses a different project to which they donate an **additional portion** of their total revenue towards.
 We're grateful that Unixstickers has **chosen Solus** to be December's beneficiary.
-We intend on utilitizing the donations provided by [Unixstickers](https://unixstickers.com)' donation program towards the cost of a **new package server in the United States**, meaning the opportunity for faster update speeds and software downloading!
+We intend on utilizing the donations provided by [Unixstickers](https://unixstickers.com)' donation program towards the cost of a **new package server in the United States**, meaning the opportunity for faster update speeds and software downloading!

 For more details, we'd recommend subscribing to Unixstickers' newsletter!